pboling/yacs/README.md

 This repo includes UI end-to-end tests using Playwright that validate live WebSocket updates and client WS setup.

 - One-time setup
-  - Install browsers: npx playwright install
+  - pnpm exec playwright install

 - Running tests
-  - All e2e tests: npm run test:e2e
+  - All e2e tests: pnpm run test:e2e
-  - Interactive UI mode: npm run test:e2e:ui
+  - Interactive UI mode: pnpm run test:e2e:ui

 - What the runner does
-  - The Playwright config (playwright.config.ts) auto-starts the dev stack via npm run dev:serve (backend + Vite dev server) and waits for http://localhost:5173.
+  - The Playwright config (playwright.config.ts) auto-starts the dev stack via pnpm run dev:serve (backend + Vite dev server) and waits for http://localhost:5173.
   - Tests live under e2e/ and include:
     - ws-setup.spec.ts → asserts the app establishes a WebSocket connection (waits for a page websocket and window.**APP_WS** to be OPEN).
     - ws-sells-updates.spec.ts → asserts that the first row in both tables updates within a timeout, indicating live data flow.